paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ##### Tasks

 - Create a `requirements.txt` file with all the libraries with versions that you used to complete Task-1, 2, and 3.
-- Create a README with your team members' names, BannerIDs, and university email IDs
+- Create a README with your team members' names, BannerIDs, and university email IDs.
+In the README, report the LLM name that you are using for Task-1.
 - Create a GitHub Action workflow so that every time a user, i.e., a contributor or someone who has forked your repository types `git status`, all test cases created in Task-1, Task-2, and Task-3 are executed automatically.
 All test cases must pass.
 - Create a binary so that the TA can run your project automatically using a Python-based virtual environment.
 As input the TA will provide three inputs each of which includes two PDF files:
   - Input-1: r5.pdf and r4.pdf